 I see programming, especially multi-threaded programming, as an intimate dance similar to waltzing.
 In my mind, programming is motion in many dimensions.
 The motions trace out patterns.
-Views from different perspectives reveals orthogonal structures.
+Views from different perspectives reveal orthogonal structures.
 From one perspective, I can see the structure of execution repeatedly surge outward into complicated recursive fractal curves only to withdraw back to singularities.
 From another perspective, almost as if I've taken the program and rotated it ninety degrees in my mind, I see the code structures, objects, inheritance, functions as if they were elements of a crystal lattice.
 Rotate again and I see the semantic structure of the information transforms within the program.
 With dimensionality that I cannot hope to project onto this page, I can spin the program on different axis to reveal structures and, most importantly, inconsistencies.
 Like waltzing, its all about balance of opposing forces coupled with motion.

 Way back in graduate school in my artificial intelligence class, the professor was showing a recursive pattern matching algorithm in Lisp.
 I was daydreaming and was jerked back to class by a flash of blue on the overhead projector screen.
 Confused, since the professor was using only black ink, I interrupted him saying there was problem in his algorithm.
 I couldn't express what the problem was, and I wasn't going to say that it was too blue.
 I pointed out the location and said something vague about the recursion losing its context at that point.
 Other students in the class objected to my interruption and since I couldn't explain my objection, I backed down.
 The professor continued his lecture, but after a few moments he stopped, scrolled the overhead projector back to the example and fell silent.
 A moment later, he looked up and grinned at me saying, "I've used this example for ten years and nobody has ever noticed that flaw."
 My weird intuition was correct and it has served my well over my career.